 When saving and loading workspaces, it's often useful to be able to set how existing windows will behave if you load more windows, and to be able to target particular windows to a certain screen on the console.

-Record Visible/All Windows lets you set whether the workspace will contain only the windows which are currently visible, or will also include any windows which are hidden underneath other windows (this option is not available when using Quick Record).
+- Record Visible/All Windows lets you set whether the workspace will contain only the windows which are currently visible, or will also include any windows which are hidden underneath other windows (this option is not available when using Quick Record).

-Recall as Recorded / Where Selected only appears if the Screens option is set to record only a single screen, and sets whether the workspace will recall onto the screen where you recorded it (button shows S + the screen number), or if it will recall onto the screen where you selected it (button shows a target symbol).
+- Recall as Recorded / Where Selected only appears if the Screens option is set to record only a single screen, and sets whether the workspace will recall onto the screen where you recorded it (button shows S + the screen number), or if it will recall onto the screen where you selected it (button shows a target symbol in the corner).

-To delete a workspace button, press View/Open, Delete, then the workspace button to be deleted.
+To delete a workspace button, press Open/View, Delete, then the workspace button to be deleted.

 As an example of setting up a workspace, suppose while programming you wanted to be able to access fixtures, position palettes, fixture attributes and shapes:

-Double press the View/Open button, or press Exit to get to the root menu and then the Open Workspace Window menu softkey.
+Double press the Open/View button, or press Exit to get to the root menu and then the Open Workspace Window menu softkey.